seven-lynx/HoundMind/docs/canine_core_config_guide.md

 ## Movement parameters
 - TURN_STEPS_SMALL|NORMAL|LARGE: Step counts for turning granularity.
+- TURN_DEGREES_PER_STEP: Approximate degrees of rotation per single step (used only when orientation is disabled or unavailable).
+ - TURN_DPS_BY_SPEED: Optional mapping {speed:int -> deg/step:float} used by fallback turning to account for speed-dependent step size; auto-filled by the calibration tool.
 - WALK_STEPS_SHORT|NORMAL|LONG: Step counts for forward movements.
+## Turn calibration tool
+Run `python tools/turn_calibration.py` on the PiDog.
+It will:
+- Use the IMU to measure degrees-per-step at your configured turn speeds
+- Update `TURN_DEGREES_PER_STEP` and populate `TURN_DPS_BY_SPEED` for CanineCore
+- Update PackMind’s `TURN_DEGREES_PER_STEP` and derived step counts (45/90/180)

+Notes:
+- Orientation-enabled turning is already speed-agnostic (closed loop using IMU).
+The calibration only affects the fallback step-based path when orientation is disabled.
 - BACKUP_STEPS: Steps when retreating after an obstacle.
 - SPEED_SLOW|NORMAL|FAST: General motion speeds.
 - SPEED_EMERGENCY: Speed for retreats and emergency moves.